usefulness/ktlint-gradle-plugin/README.md

 ### Tasks

-When your project uses one of the supported Kotlin Gradle plugins, Kotlinter adds these tasks:
+When your project uses one of the supported Kotlin Gradle plugins, the plugin adds these tasks:

 `formatKotlin`: format Kotlin source code according to `ktlint` rules or warn when auto-format not possible.